BalsEric/Hackathon-Project/README.md

 # Hackathon-Project
-The app is design to be used in schools , so the children will feel free and comfortable to take the test , instead of the classic paper-test .
-The design isn't available , but I could find a piece of code from the project.
+We tryied to implement a Server-Client type game.
+The app is design to be used in schools , so the children will feel free and comfortable to take a test , instead of the classic paper-test .